-Following are the list of topics that will be covered.
+Following is the list of topics that will be covered.

-- Installing and configuring multiple WordPress sites on the virtual server.
+- Installing and configuring WordPress sites on the virtual server.

 - Setting up daily backups for the server and WordPress contents.

-- Setting up CloudFront CDN for static WordPressss assets.
+- Setting up CloudFront CDN for static WordPress assets.